muellerberndt/obfuscation-metrics/README.md

 - They incur a significant size and performance penalty (often scalable with obfuscation settings);

 - If applied correctly, de-obfuscation requires a manual static/dynamic approach using highly customized tools.

+It is important to note that such transformations are always uesd in the context of an overall software protection scheme.
+To be most effective, they must be augmented with other types of defenses, such as anti-debugging and anti-tampering.
+These measures are discussed in the MASVS and MSTG as well, but are not within scope of this sub-project.

 ### Project goals